encodeous/CHC2D-DigitalMuseum/index.md

 layout: default
 published: true
 ---
-# How did advancements in technology during the Great War Era change the lives of Canadians?
+# Technological Advancements in the 1920s

 ### Background